kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/P_ConfigrPropertyAccess.md

 ```
 - Updates state flags using bitwise enable/disable semantics.
 - The default value is `PropertyAccess.PublicSetters`.
-- `ReadOnly` only applies to get-only **auto-properties** (with a compiler-generated backing field).
+- `ReadOnly` only applies to get-only **auto-properties**.
-- Getter-only properties without a backing field (calculated or custom-backed) are never auto-generated.
+- Getter-only properties *without* a compiler-generated backing field (i.e.: calculated or manually-backed) are never auto-generated.